sahelibasu23/beginners-guide/walkthrough/glossary.md

 Users are people with personal GitHub accounts.
 Each user has a personal profile, and can own multiple repositories, public or private.
 They can create or be invited to join organizations or collaborate on another user's repository.

 ## username
 A user's handle on GitHub.
+X

 ## watch
 You can watch a repository or issue to receive notifications when updates are made to an issue or pull request.